4 Building analytic pipelines for a data model

 GROUP BY birthCountry, birthYear

-All this is to show that when working with databases we should keep in mind what is going on behind the scenes in terms of SQL actually being executed.
+Now this query outputs the same result but is simpler than the previous one, thus lowering the computational cost of the analysis.
+All this is to show that when working with databases we should keep in mind what is going on behind the scenes in terms of the SQL code actually being executed.

 4.3.2 Piping and SQL